4est-is-Forrest/square-iron/content/docs/Connectors/_index.md

 * **A Driver method** that minimizes login effort and, after successful login, asserts cookies are saved locally, usually in order for a Session to import them.
 * **A Session method** that tries to import good cookies from the Driver, failing that, the user's Chrome browser.
 Optionally, a Driver launches temporarily to perform a login and closes once good cookies are available for the Session.
 * **A 'cookie persist' method**, primarily used by the Driver method, to repeatedly test and wait until expected authentication cookies have been saved to the Driver's 'Cookies' file.
-Details on this method can be found below.
+Details on 'cookie persistence' can be found below.

 A Webdriver that runs concurrently with a Session is often necessary for many of the tools I've deployed in this environment, and this module makes creating and managing these connections simple, even from the console.